STI stands for sexually transmitted infections. Sometimes these are called STDs or sexually transmitted diseases.

 Because gonorrhea can be passed to a baby during childbirth it is important to talk to your healthcare provider about being evaluated, tested, and treated.
 Treating gonorrhea as soon as possible during a pregnancy will make health complications for your baby less likely.

-Is there are cure for gonorrhea?
+Is there a cure for gonorrhea?

 Yes!
 Treatment can cure gonorrhea.
 It is very important that you take all of the medicine a healthcare provider gives you to cure gonorrhea even if your symptoms have subsided.
-If your symptoms continue for more than a few days after receiving treatment it important to return to your healthcare provider as you may have a drug-resistant strain of gonorrhea and different treatment may be needed.
+If your symptoms continue for more than a few days after receiving treatment it is important to return to your health care provider as you may have a drug-resistant strain of gonorrhea and different treatment may be needed.

 When can I have sex again after my gonorrhea treatment?